pravega/pravega-benchmark/README.md

 # Pravega Benchmark Tool

-The Pravega benchmark tool used for the performance benchmarking of pravega streaming storage cluster.
+The Pravega benchmark tool used for the performance benchmarking of pravega and Kafka streaming storage clusters.
 This tool performs the throughput and latency analysis for the multi producers/writers and consumers/readers of pravega. it also validates the end to end latency.
 The write and/or read latencies can be stored in a CSV file for later analysis.
 At the end of the performance benchmarking, this tool outputs the 50th, 75th, 95th , 99th and 99.9th latency percentiles.